Examples of Over 100 Successful Women Life Scientist Entrepreneurs

 - Ayala Pharmaceuticals – Makes therapies for rare genetic cancers, founded by Roni Mamluk.

-- Cortexyme, Inc. – Biopharmaceutical company that focuses on developing treatments for degenerative diseases like Alzheimer’s, founded by Casey Lynch.
+- Cortexyme – Biopharmaceutical company that focuses on developing treatments for degenerative diseases like Alzheimer’s, founded by Casey Lynch.
+Merged with Novosteo in 2022 and became Quince Therapeutics.

 - Editas Medicine – Genome-editing firm, researches and develops therapies for treating genetic based diseases, founded by Jennifer A. Doudna with Feng Zhang and J. Keith Joung.

-- Glycomimetics Inc. – Designs and develops natural molecule-therapy to fight cancer, founded by Rachel King and John Magnani.
+- GlycoMimetics – Designs and develops natural molecule-therapy to fight cancer, founded by Rachel King and John Magnani.

-- Jaguar Health – Provides natural prescription products designed to promote gastrointestinal health in both humans and animals, founded by Lisa A. Conte.
+- Jaguar Health – Provides natural, plant-based prescription products designed to promote gastrointestinal health in both humans and animals, founded by Lisa A. Conte.

-- Myovant Sciences, Ltd. – Biopharmaceutical company that develops therapeutics for endocrine disorders, founded by Lynn Seely.
+- Myovant Sciences – Biopharmaceutical company that develops therapeutics for endocrine disorders, founded by Lynn Seely.

 - Twist Bioscience – Uses synthetic DNA tools, founded by Emily Leproust and Bill Banyai